kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   // +kubebuilder:validation:MaxItems=32
   // +optional
   // +listType=atomic
-  Parents []BackendParentStatus `json:"parents,omitempty"`
+  Ancestors []BackendAncestorStatus `json:"parents,omitempty"`
 }

-type BackendParentStatus struct {
+type BackendAncestorStatus struct {
   // ControllerName is a domain/path string that indicates the name of the controller that manages the
   // Backend.
 Name corresponds to the GatewayClass controllerName field when the
   // controller will manage parents of type "Gateway".
 Otherwise, the name is implementation-specific.